How to Handle a Dominant Dog + How To Introduce A New Dog To A Dominant Dog

 They can and do!

-Some of the signs that your dog is showing dominance over you includes them refusing to come when called, persistently climbing onto your bed and couch despite your objections, or displaying aggression towards you.
+Some of the signs that your dog is showing dominance over you include them refusing to come when called, persistently climbing onto your bed and couch despite your objections, or displaying aggression towards you or a family member.

 Recognizing these signs is crucial because they show that you have potentially lost control of your dog.